-- 5.1.3 The main business activities of the ACD are: - (a) acting as an authorised corporate director (and an authorised fund manager); - (b) acting as an alternative investment fund manager; and - (c) fund administration. - 5.1.4 The ACD is responsible for portfolio management and risk management of the Company and administering the Company's affairs in compliance with the FCA Regulations.
-The ACD may delegate its management and administration functions, but not its responsibility to third parties, including associates subject to the FCA Regulations.
-Details of the delegated functions are set out below.
-While the ACD delegates a number of its functions, it has the necessary expertise and resources to supervise the delegated tasks effectively and manage the risks associated with such delegation.
-In part, this is achieved by ensuring that the individual directors of the ACD have the relevant expertise and that the delegated tasks are overseen by committees that report directly to the ACD's Directors. - 5.1.5 As at the date of this Prospectus, the ACD acts as authorised fund manager or authorised corporate director of the FCA-authorised funds set out in Appendix 10. - 5.1.6 In accordance with the FCA Regulations, the ACD has delegated the provision of investment management services to Evelyn Partners Investment Management LLP and Brewin Dolphin Limited as set out below. - 5.1.7 The directors of the ACD are listed in Appendix 8. - 5.2 Terms of Appointment - 5.2.1 The ACD was appointed as authorised corporate director by an agreement between the Company and the ACD (the ACD Agreement).
+- 5.1.2 The main business activities of the ACD are: - (a) acting as an authorised corporate director (and an authorised fund manager); - (b) acting as an AIFM; and - (c) fund administration. - 5.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations. - 5.1.4 As at the date of this Prospectus, the ACD acts as authorised fund manager or authorised corporate director of the FCA-authorised funds set out in Appendix 9. - 5.1.5 In accordance with the FCA Regulations, the ACD has delegated the provision of investment management services to Cazenove Capital

+Management (Cazenove) and Waverton Investment Management Limited (Waverton) as set out below.

+- 5.1.6 The directors of the ACD are listed in Appendix 8. - 5.1.7 The ACD is the AIFM of the Company for the purposes of the AIFMD and the AIFMD implementing measures.
+Moreover the ACD holds professional indemnity insurance to cover its professional liability risks (as set out in Article 12 of the AIFMD Level 2 Regulation), has appropriate professional indemnity insurance in place and maintains an amount of own funds sufficient to meet the PII Requirements in accordance with Article 15 of the AIFMD Level 2 Regulation (professional indemnity insurance).
+The ACD has internal operational risk policies and procedures in place to identify, measure, manage and monitor appropriately operational risks including professional liability risks to which the ACD is or could be reasonably exposed in accordance with the requirements of Article 13 of the AIFMD Level 2 Regulation.
+The operational risk management activities are performed independently by the ACD's risk oversight function.

+5.2 Terms of Appointment

+- The ACD was appointed by an agreement between the Company and the ACD (the ACD Agreement).
 The ACD Agreement provides that the appointment of the ACD is for an initial period of two years and thereafter may be terminated upon six months' written notice by either the ACD or the Company, although in certain circumstances, as set out in the ACD Agreement, it may be terminated forthwith by notice in writing by the ACD to the Company or the Depositary, or by the Depositary or the Company to the ACD.
-Termination cannot take effect until the FCA has approved the appointment of another authorised corporate director in place of the retiring ACD.
+Termination cannot take effect until the FCA has approved the appointment of another authorised corporate director in place of the retiring ACD. - 5.2.2 Subject to the OEIC Regulations, Shareholders may by a simple majority of the votes (validly cast pursuant to Section 38.4.4) remove the ACD.
+Such a removal cannot take effect until the FCA has approved the change of director.
+Shareholders have no personal right to directly enforce any rights or obligations under the ACD Agreement. - 5.2.3 Upon termination of the ACD Agreement and the appointment of another ACD (the New ACD), the ACD may transfer any sums being held as client money to the New ACD, who will continue to hold the money in accordance with FCA client money rules.

+The Shareholder will be given the opportunity, upon request, to have the proceeds returned by submitting a written request to the Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.